YosysHQ/yosys/docs/source/yosys_internals/index.rst

 .. _k68 CPU: http://opencores.org/projects/k68

-As of this writing a Yosys VHDL frontend is in development.
+As of this writing, a Yosys VHDL frontend is in development.

 Yosys is written in C++ (using some features from the new C++11 standard).
 This chapter describes some of the fundamental Yosys data structures.
 For the sake of